DND inks P12-B deal for 16 Bell helicopters

 SINGAPORE: The Department of National Defense (DND) has signed a purchase agreement with aerospace company Bell Helicopter for the purchase of 16 aircraft that will be used by the Philippine Air Force (PAF).

-The deal for 16 Bell 412EPI helicopters is part of an ongoing Armed Forces of the Philippines (AFP) modernization effort and follows the Philippines’ acquisition of eight 412EP units that were fully delivered in 2015.
+The deal for 16 Bell 412EPI helicopters is part of the modernization program of the Armed Forces of the Philippines.
+The country acquired eight 412EP units in 2015.

-Patrick Moulay, executive vice-president for global sales at Bell, said that initial deliveries would be made later this year.
+Patrick Moulay, executive vice president for global sales at Bell, said initial deliveries would be made later this year.
 Most of the aircraft will arrive in 2019 and the order is expected to be completed in 2020.

 Previous reports put the value of the purchase, which was concluded via government-to-government contract with state-owned Canadian Commercial Corporation, at P12.07 billion.
 The previous purchase — also done via CCC as the units were made in Canada— cost the government P4.8 billion.